 “My dad was in construction so I grew up around residential design, I would dream up spaces and sketch them out into little floor plans,” explained Plonkey.
 “I created a Barbie world under the stairs, my dad put drywall and carpet down… My parents always wondered what I would do with this one day.”

 Turns out, she would later use those same Barbies to launch her company Thrice — an “experiential design agency” that focuses on events and immersive experiences.
 KoreanBarbieQ was her foray into the world of pop-ups where she combined Korean BBQ and a Barbie aesthetic that was channeled through a message of female empowerment.
 (For example, she constructed a life-size Barbie box with an Oval Office background).
-As odd as that pairing may sound, the challenge of creating a new world based on seemingly unrelated concepts is what partially drives Plonkey.
+As odd as that pairing may sound, the challenge of making a new world based on seemingly unrelated concepts is what partially drives Plonkey.

 “I don’t want people to get it all at once,” she explained.
 “I want people to see something and be like, what is that?
 Where did that come from?”